rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 * Learn how to scale up and down nodes of Cassandra
 * Find a way to deploy in different machines so that you can test the network and performance
 * Work on data storage for Cassandra

+## Scylladb

+You can check [Scylla](https://www.scylladb.com/compare/scylladb-vs-apache-cassandra/) which is another system Cassandra implementation.

+We have a [simple docker compose](scylladb-compose.yml) for exercises.

+## Author

+- Tutorial author: Strasdosky Otewa
+- Editor: Linh Truong